Quick Answer

 | Discretionary | Principal (written acceptance) | Prior written authorization naming an individual |

-| Day trading | Principal | Written risk disclosure delivered and acknowledged |
+| Day trading | Principal | Written risk disclosure furnished before opening (not signed) |

-| Municipal | Municipal securities principal (Series 53) or general securities principal (Series 24) | Daily review of muni transactions |
+| Municipal | Municipal securities principal (Series 53) for overall supervision; a Series 24 has only a narrow books-and-records/new-account role | Daily review of muni transactions |

 - Customer-protection rule: the firm must keep physical possession or control of fully paid and excess margin securities and cannot use them for its own trading.